Aineph/minilibc-asm/README.md

 ```

 Now every command typed in the terminal are linked to the library.
+Therefore you can test everything from simple commands like "ls" to complex programs
+such as "Chromium" or "VLC media player".

+## Custom Tests

-In order to test the implemented functions, a file named "test.c" is available in the "test" subdirectory.
+In order to test the implemented functions, a C file named "test.c" is available in the "test" subdirectory.
 To compile it on a linux environment, simply run the command:

 ```